 - Xylem parenchyma cells are closely connected to vessels or tracheids through outgrowths called tyloses

-- During drought or infection, these tyloses help to prevent damage of vascular tissues
+- During drought or infection, these tyloses help to prevent damage to vascular tissues

 - Xylem parenchyma cells are involved in the maintenance of xylem transport capacity